Cloudxtreme/Contiki-BBS/platform/c64/README.txt

 * Git revision control tool

-* A second, physical machine on the same network running a VICE Emulator with ethernet emulation enabled through libnet & libpcap (UNIX/Linux) or WinPCAP (Windows).
+* A second machine (physical or VM) on the same network running a VICE Emulator with ethernet emulation enabled through libnet & libpcap (UNIX/Linux) or WinPCAP (Windows).

 NOTE: On Linux you may have to use libnet0-1.0.2a from its original source code archives in order to get ethernet emulation working with VICE, since the libnet packages provided by recent Linux distros (e.g. libnet1) won't work (VICE will not be able to use the 'write_link_layer' function).